deresz/funcap/README.md

 _How to use_

 The usage is very easy.
 At any moment in time, either before a debugging session or in the middle of it when things get interesting, you can run the script and it will be automatically enabled.
-All the commands are operated from the Python console via the main class 'd'.
+All the commands are operated from the Python console via the object 'd'.
 To turn the script off and on:

     Python>d.off()
     FunCap is OFF
     Python>d.on()
     FunCap is ON

 You can now add breakpoints on any part in the code and during the execution it will be interpreted depending on the instruction or code context.
 Call instructions will be logged as function calls and return from the call will also be automatically recorded.
-If the instruction is spotted at the beginning or at the end of a function, full registry and arguments will be captured and pasted into the listing (start and end of function is the only place where we can fit a lot of info as it will not make reading the code difficult in this case).
+If the instruction is spotted at the beginning or at the end of a function, all registers and stack-based arguments will be captured and pasted into the listing (start and end of function is the only place where we can fit a lot of info as it will not make reading the code difficult in this case).
 Jump instruction will get their destination resolved as well as call instructions.
-On any other instruction a generic context capture is performed.
+On any other instruction a generic context capture is performed (just register dump).

 To facilitate adding breakpoints, you can use this helper function:

     Python>d.addCaller()
     hooking segment: .text

 It will place breakpoints on all the call instructions in the current segment.
 It can also do the same for a particular function (using func='function_name' parameter).
-If you want to only hook one function and all the others that are called by it, set 'd.recursive' to True.
-There is many other options available (such as d.hexdump, d.code_discovery etc.) that are described in pydocs and comments in the script body.
+If you want to only hook one function + functions that are called by it, set 'd.recursive' to True.
+There are many other options available (such as d.hexdump, d.code_discovery etc.) that are described in pydocs and comments in the script body.
 If you prefer to hook instructions at function start/end instead of call instructions, use d.addCallee().

+There is more methods to interface with the "public interface" of object d, of which the most useful are:

+    delAll(self):
+        Delete all breakpoints

+    graph(self, exact_offsets = False):
+        Draw the graph

+        @param exact_offsets: if enabled each function call with offset(e.g. function+0x12) will be treated as graph node if disabled, only function name will be presented as node (more regular graph but less precise information)

+    addStop(self, ea):
+        Add a stop point - the script will pause the process when this is reached

+        @param ea: address of the new stop point to add

+	addCJ(self, func = ""):
+        Hook all call and jump instructions

+        @param func: name of the function to hook

-There is also an automation class called 'a' that can be used to run a Windows user mode program, hook functions and stop just before the program exits (to have all the debug segments left for examination before they disappear).
+There is also an automation object called 'a' that can be used to run a Windows user mode program, hook functions and stop just before the program exits (to have all the debug segments left for examination before they disappear).
 It implements three automation routines: a.win_call_capture(), a.win_func_capture() and a.win_code_discovery() (the last one is useful when the code is packed/obfuscated and creates dynamic code).
-The below is a list parameters that can be changed from the console after loading the script:
+The below is a list of parameters that can be changed from the console after loading the script or during the class instantiantion:

     @param outfile: log file where the output dump will be written (default: %USERPROFILE%\funcap.txt)
-    @param delete_breakpoints: do we delete a breakpoint after first pass ? (default: yes)
+    @param delete_breakpoints: delete a breakpoint after first pass ? (default: yes)
-    @param hexdump: do we include hexdump in dump and in IDA comments ? (default: no)
+    @param hexdump: include hexdump instead of ascii in outfile and IDA comments ? (default: no)
-    @param comments: do we add IDA "comments" on top of each function ? (default: yes)
+    @param comments: add IDA comments ? (default: yes)
     @param resume: resume program after hitting a breakpoint ? (default: yes)
     @param depth: current stack depth capture for non-function hits (default: 0)
-    @param colors: do we fill all the function blocks with colors when the breakpoint hits ? (default: yes)
+    @param colors: mark the passage with colors ? (default: yes)
-    @param output_console: shall we print everything to the console ? (default: yes)
+    @param output_console: print everything to the console ? (default: yes)
-    @param overwrite_existing: are we overwriting existing capture comment in IDA when the same function is called ? (default: no)
+    @param overwrite_existing: overwrite existing capture comment in IDA when the same function is called ? (default: no)
     @param recursive: when breaking on a call - are we recursively hooking all call instructions in the new function ? (default: no)
-    @param code_discovery: enable discovery of a dynamically created code - for obfuscators and stuff (default: no)
+    @param code_discovery: enable discovery of a dynamically created code - for obfuscators and stuff like that (default: no)
-    @param no_dll: don't capture API calls to system libraries (default: false)
+    @param no_dll: disable API calls capturing (default: no)
+    @param strings_file: file containing strings dump on captured function arguments (default: %USERPROFILE%\funcap_strings.txt)

-You can do it using a substitution from the console, for example:
+You can change any parameter using a substitution from the console, for example:

     Python>d.hex_dump = True